Chair of the Kosciuszko Institute and the European Cybersecurity Forum – CYBERSEC Organising Committee

 tel. :+ 48 663 082 96

-Advanced M.A in EU International Relations and Diplomacy at the College of Europe and a holder of LLM degree from the University of Wroclaw.
-European Leadership Programme and Academy of Young Diplomats’ alumnus.
-His main areas of interest encompass international relations and trade, disinformation as a socio-political phenomenon, and new technologies.
+Kamil holds a Master in m International Relations and Diplomacy of the European Union from the College of Europe and Law from the University of Wrocław.
+His bachelor degrees were earned at the European Leadership Program and the Academy of Young Diplomats.
+He is interested in issues related to international relations and trade, disinformation as a political and social phenomenon, as well as new technologies.

 Graduate of National Security Studies at the Jagiellonian University, where he focused on the correlation between media and terrorism.
 He is a disinformation and information space analyst at the Kosciuszko Institute.
 His interests include media and propaganda phenomenon in the socio-political context, and international relations.